 "Ms. Minaj's artwork for her single does not depict the truth of Malcolm X's legacy," Shabazz's statement said.

 Minaj apologized Thursday.
 She pulled the artwork after she was criticized on social media platforms for using the photo for the cover of her new male-bashing song, "Lookin (Expletive) (Expletive)."
 The title uses the N-word.

 Minaj said the single cover was "never the official artwork."

-Mark Roesler, CEO of CMG Worldwide—which handles the licensing and merchandizing issues for the Malcolm X estate—called Minaj's use of the photo "dehumanizing."
+Mark Roesler, CEO of CMG Worldwide—which is the business representative for the Malcolm X estate—called Minaj's use of the photo "dehumanizing."

 "This is a family photo that was taken out of context in a totally inaccurate and tasteless way," said his statement on behalf of the family.